 They should not be used, says the CDC, "where a sterile field must be maintained (e.g., during an invasive procedure in an operating or procedure room) because the exhalation valve allows unfiltered exhaled air to escape into the sterile field."

-Valved masks are advertised frequently online and often look both functional and fashionable The buyer. meanwhile, probably doesn't know they defeat the intended purpose - to protect other people.
+masks are advertised frequently online and often look functional fashionable The buyer, meanwhile, both probably doesn't know they defeat the intended purpose - to protect other people.